Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab6.md

 In this lab, a full factorial design (3,300 runs) with varying line length, buffer sizes, processing variation, and worker variation is recommended, as it is not computationally expensive to do so (that's where the other factorial designs come in).
-Hint: Using itertools.product makes it easier to get an appropriate set of combinations.
+Hint: Using itertools.product makes it easier to get an appropriate set of combinations; and it might take a while to run 3,300 simulations on each of the unique sets of parameters.

-Finally, statistical analysis using a GLM (Linear Regression) to show that buffer size and processing variation
+Next, exploratory data analysis across the event space defined through the full-factorial design should provide context on the impact of parameters on simulations across the event space.
+Generate summary statistics from the event space on the throughput, and generate box plots for line performance v.s line length, buffer size, performance time variation, and worker performance variation to see the impact of each.
+Then make fit a linear model using `statmodels`, which will us to find the results of the four parameters on throughput rate.

 :::